njpipeorgan/LightsOut/README.md

 ## Iteration

 Some patterns can be find to efficiently iterate.
-Since at each moment, there two rows of lights at most that can be irregular - row n and row n+1 after buttons in row n is clicked.
-Denote the configurations in these two rows `A` and `B` respectively.
+Since at each moment, there two rows of lights at most that can be irregular - row n and row n+1 after buttons in row n is clicked, we denote the configurations in these two rows as `A` and `B` respectively.

 After buttons in the first row are clicked,